 We rely on our teachers to deliver educational services.
 Our teachers consist of both full-time teachers and contract teachers.
 Full-time teachers deliver instruction and may also be involved in management, administration and other functions at our schools.
 Full-time teachers' compensation and benefits primarily consist of teaching fees based on hourly rates, performance-linked bonuses based on student evaluations, as well as base salary, annual bonus and standard employee benefits in connection with their services other than teaching.
 Compensation of our contract teachers is comprised primarily of teaching fees based on hourly rates and performance-linked bonuses based on student evaluations and other factors.
-We account for teaching fees and performance-linked bonuses based on student evaluations of educational services.
+We account for teaching fees and performance-linked bonuses paid to our teachers as cost of revenues as they are directly associated with the provision of educational services.